ncatlab/nlab-content/pages/7/4/8/2/2847/content.md

 * Arthur Apter, Carlos Diprisco, James Henle, William Swicker, _Filter spaces.
 II.
 Limit ultraproducts and iterated embeddings_, Acta Cient.
 Venezolana 40 (1989), no. 5-6, 311&#8211;318.

+An overview of large cardinal axioms:

+* Rohan Srivastava, *The Landscape of Large Cardinals* &lbrack;[arXiv:2205.01787](https://arxiv.org/abs/2205.01787)&rbrack;

 Some discussion on large cardinal axioms in the context of a [[polynomial function]] whose [[Lebesgue measure|Lesbegue measurability]] is independent of [[ZFC]] occurs in:

 * [[James E. Hanson]], *Any function I can actually write down is measurable, right?* ([arXiv:2501.02693](https://arxiv.org/abs/2501.02693))